noaione/yuusha-shoukan-ln/sources/v14/chapter5.md

 slightly looking around.
 T-The view up here would certainly be very nice.
 After all, it’s like eating at the top of a 5000-meter high mountain.
 I can even clearly see the tree and ice art that was created during the opening ceremony.
-However, unnn… Is it really okay to eat on top of Magnawell-san’s head?
+However, unnn...
+Is it really okay to eat on top of Magnawell-san’s head?
 W-Well, Magnawell-san says it’s fine, so I guess it’s not a problem huh?

 In front of the dumbfounded me, Isis-san laid out a sheet she had taken out of nowhere and spread out the bento she had prepared for me.